 Aromatics BTX (a.k.a.
-BTX) refers to mixtures of the aromatic hydrocarbons benzene, toluene, and xylene isomers.
-These chemicals can be obtained from a number of processes.
-However, most BTX production is based on the recovery of aromatics from catalytic reforming of naphtha in petroleum refinery.
-BTX aromatics are very important petrochemical intermediates to produce a large number of petrochemicals, like ethylbenzene, cumene, cyclohexane, TDI, TPA, phthalic anhydride, among others.
-Toluene is also a valuable for use as solvent and as a high octane gasoline component.
+BTX) refers to mixtures of the aromatic hydrocarbons benzene, toluene, and xylene isomers in variable proportions.
+These chemicals can be obtained from several processes.
+However, most BTX production is based on the recovery of aromatics from the catalytic reforming of naphtha in petroleum refineries.
+BTX aromatics are very important petrochemical intermediates to produce a large number of petrochemicals, like ethylbenzene, cumene, cyclohexane, TDI, TPA, and phthalic anhydride, among others.
+It is a flammable and toxic product, so exposure should be avoided.
+The most relevant component of BTX mixture is benzene, followed by toluene, and xylene.
+Toluene is also valuable for use as a solvent and as a high-octane gasoline component.

-Intratec offers professional, easy-to-understand reports examining Aromatics BTX production.
+Intratec offers professional, easy-to-understand reports examining Aromatics BTX production costs.
 Each study describes an industrial plant, including main process units and site infrastructure, and presents an independent analysis of capital and operating costs.
-All reports are based on the most recent economic data available (Q2 2019).
+All reports are based on the most recent economic data available (Q2 2023).